 The next checking account option within the Axos business banking suite is the Business Interest Checking account.
 This account type allows member balances to be liquid and interest-bearing.
 This means that you can earn interest on your money even if you want to access it frequently.
 Typically, banks offer interest on accounts that are less liquid in nature (think savings accounts or certificates of deposit) and have low activity allowances or require early withdrawal fees.

-Minimum Opening Deposit: There is a $100 minimum opening deposit for new Business Interest Checking accounts, which is the lowest minimum opening deposit of all Axos business bank account options.
+Minimum Opening Deposit: There is a $100 minimum opening deposit for new Business Interest Checking accounts.

 Service Fees: Account holders that maintain an average daily balance of $5,000 will not incur a monthly fee.
 If the balance drops below this threshold, there is a $10 monthly maintenance fee.